DigiPie/kaya-folio/website/docs/reliable-scalable-maintainable.md

 Moseley and Marks define two types of complexity in their paper [Out of the Tar Pit](http://curtclifton.net/papers/MoseleyMarks06a.pdf):

-- **Essential Complexity**: is inherent in, and the essence of, the problem (as seen by the users).
+- **Essential Complexity**: inherent in the essence of the problem
-- **Accidental Complexity**: is all the rest - complexity with which the development team would not have to deal in the ideal world (e.g. complexity arising from performance issues and from suboptimal language and infrastructure).
+- **Accidental Complexity**: anything else which the development team would not have to deal with ideally (e.g. complexity arising from suboptimal language and infrastructure)

 While it is inevitable that a system becomes more complex as it grows, we can mitigate it by reducing accidental complexity.
 We can do so by keeping simplicity in mind when working on the system.
 One of the best and most common approaches to doing so is by implementing abstractions, which can hide a ton of implementation detail behind a simple-to-understand facade.